qbicsoftware/cookiecutter-templates-cli/README.md

 * `copyright_holder`: talk to our lawyers about this one or simply use the provided default value.
 We are not allowed to explain this one anymore since the accident.

 #### Variables that apply only for portlets and command-line tools
-The `main_class` variable is used **only by `portlet` and `cli` projects**.
+The `main_class_prefix` variable is used **only by `portlet` and `cli` projects**.
 This kind of projects require a so-called "main (Java) class" with which a framework or a user interacts.
 The value of this variable depends on what kind of project you are developing/porting, but it refers to the [simple name](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getSimpleName--) of a class (i.e., `Sample` is the simple name of class whose fully qualified name is `foo.bar.Sample`):
 * In the case of portlets, this refers to the simple name of the class that extends the [`com.vaadin.ui.UI` class](https://vaadin.com/api/7.7.2/com/vaadin/ui/UI.html).
 All Tomcat, Liferay and Vaadin configuration files assume that your class belongs in the `life.qbic.portal.portlet` package.
 For new portlets, this should not be a problem, but if you are migrating a portlet and want to benefit from this tool, you must refactor your code to reflect this restriction.
 * For CLI tools this means the simple name of the class that contains your [`public static void main(String[] args)` method](https://docs.oracle.com/javase/tutorial/getStarted/application/index.html).